South African Social Security Agency phishing page detected

 The attacker aims to:

-• Steal the victim’s Scotiabank online banking credentials
+• Steal the victim’s BROU online banking credentials (document number and password)

-• Gain full access to both the bank account and email account
+• Gain full access to the victim’s bank account, enabling fund transfers and other fraudulent activities

 Red flags to watch for:

-• Unsolicited login request: Scotiabank does not send emails or messages with links requiring customers to log in to resolve account issues.
+• Unsolicited login request: BROU does not send emails or messages with links requiring customers to log in to resolve account issues.
+Customers should always access online banking by typing the URL directly or using the official app.

 What to do if you encounter this:

-• If you are a Scotiabank customer, always access online banking by typing the official Scotiabank URL for your country directly into your browser or by using the official mobile app.
+• If you are a BROU customer, always access online banking by typing brou.com.uy directly into your browser or by using the official BROU mobile app.

-• If you have entered your banking credentials, contact Scotiabank immediately through their official customer service hotline to secure your account and change your password.
+• If you have already entered your credentials, contact BROU immediately through their official customer service hotline to block your account and change your password.

-• Report the phishing pages to Scotiabank’s fraud department.
+• Report the phishing page to BROU’s fraud department.

 Why this scam is particularly dangerous: